-- Involvement in the training and induction of new staff. - Whilst not directly accountable for a budget, does work to ensure that meeting costs are kept at reasonable level.
+Post holder has no direct supervisory responsibilities but will be involved in the training and induction of new staff.

+Whilst not directly accountable for a budget, does work to ensure that meeting costs are kept at reasonable level.

 Communication (level, internal and external demands and significance)